dsuni/svndumpsanitizer/README.md

 ## Home page

-This is an abridged version of the documentation available on the [project home page.](http://miria.homelinuxserver.org/svndumpsanitizer) For the full version please go there.
+This is a short version of the documentation available on the [project home page.](http://miria.homelinuxserver.org/svndumpsanitizer) For the full version please go there.

 ## Background